 After the marriage, she is known as Princess Salwa Aga Khan.
-The couple have two children; Prince Irfan Aga Khan and Prince Sinan Aga Khan.
+The couple has two children; Prince Irfan Aga Khan and Prince Sinan Aga Khan.

 Olivia Wilde married Prince Tao Ruspoli, Italy

-The couple were married on June 7th, 2003, in an abandoned bus in Washington, Virginia, with just two witnesses present.
-She did not take up any royal title post marriage.
-They divorced on September 11th, 2011.
+The couple was married on June 7, 2003, in an abandoned bus in Washington, Virginia, with just two witnesses present.
+She did not take up any royal title-post marriage.
+They divorced on September 11, 2011.

-She then became engaged to actor and screenwriter Jason Sudeikis in January 2013.
-The couple has two children
+She then got engaged to actor and screenwriter Jason Sudeikis in January 2013.
+The couple has two children.

 American men who married royalty